JoramMillenaar/obsidian-related-notes/README.md

 ### TODO
 Here are the current development goals for the plugin:
-- Pass the note's title to the embedder as well (maybe even make it weighty)
 - Ensure the `onload` method is non-blocking by deferring data fetching to the `onLayoutReady` callback.
 - Add option to show notes to a similarity threshold, rather than a set amount of notes.
 - Investigate using `this.app.metadataCache.getFileCache(file)` for file parsing instead of regex on raw content.